OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 If devices running a version of Android that is earlier than N need to be supported, a backport of the Network Security Configuration pinning functionality is available via the [TrustKit Android library](https://github.com/datatheorem/TrustKit-Android).

-Alternatively you can use methods such as the pinning from OkHTTP in order to set specific pins programmatically, as explained in [the MSTG](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md#network-libraries-and-webviews) and [the OKHttp documentation](https://square.github.io/okhttp/3.x/okhttp/okhttp3/CertificatePinner.html).
+Alternatively you can use methods such as the pinning from OkHTTP in order to set specific pins programmatically, as explained in the [OWASP Mobile Security Testing Guide (MSTG)](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md#network-libraries-and-webviews) and [the OKHttp documentation](https://square.github.io/okhttp/3.x/okhttp/okhttp3/CertificatePinner.html).

 The Android documentation provides an example of how SSL validation can be customized within the app's code (in order to implement pinning) in the [Unknown CA implementation document](https://developer.android.com/training/articles/security-ssl.html#UnknownCa).
 However, implementing pinning validation from scratch should be avoided, as implementation mistakes are extremely likely and usually lead to severe vulnerabilities.

-Lastly, if you want to validate whether the pinning is successful, please follow instructions from the Mobile Security Testing Guide's [ntroduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [Android specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md#android-network-apis).
+Lastly, if you want to validate whether the pinning is successful, please follow instructions from the [introduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [Android specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md) chapters of the OWASP Mobile Security Testing Guide (MSTG).

 ### iOS

-Apple suggests pinning a CA public key by specifying it in `Info.plist` file under App Transport Security Settings.
-More details in [Identity Pinning: How to configure server certificates for your app](https://developer.apple.com/news/?id=g9ejcf8y) article.
+Apple suggests pinning a CA public key by specifying it in `Info.plist` file under [App Transport Security Settings](https://developer.apple.com/documentation/security/preventing_insecure_network_connections).
+More details in the article ["Identity Pinning: How to configure server certificates for your app"](https://developer.apple.com/news/?id=g9ejcf8y).

 [TrustKit](https://github.com/datatheorem/TrustKit), an open-source SSL pinning library for iOS and macOS is available.
 It provides an easy-to-use API for implementing pinning, and has been deployed in many apps.

 Otherwise, more details regarding how SSL validation can be customized on iOS (in order to implement pinning) are available in the [HTTPS Server Trust Evaluation](https://developer.apple.com/library/content/technotes/tn2232/_index.html) technical note.
 However, implementing pinning validation from scratch should be avoided, as implementation mistakes are extremely likely and usually lead to severe vulnerabilities.

-Lastly, if you want to validate whether the pinning is successful, please follow instructions from the Mobile Security Testing Guide's [introduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [iOS specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06g-Testing-Network-Communication.md).
+Lastly, if you want to validate whether the pinning is successful, please follow instructions from the [introduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [iOS specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06g-Testing-Network-Communication.md) chapters of the OWASP Mobile Security Testing Guide (MSTG).

 ### .Net